ClickCease

 4. Past Psychiatric History: Note any previous mental health diagnoses, treatments, and hospitalizations.

-5. Medical History: Include any relevant medical conditions, medications, and allergies.
+5. Medical History: Include relevant medical conditions, medications, and allergies.

 6. Family History: Document any family history of mental illness or substance abuse.